seyous/LinkGroup/README.md

 ### Installing
-* install all the nuget package by going to reference and add nuget Packages
+* To Install all the nuget packages, Right click project and nuget packages

-### To Run the tests
-* Please Double click Reports folder and double click Reportgenerator bat file. it will run the test and generate html report, xmlreport and a textreport inside the Reportfiles folder.